marcuskwan/React-Insta-Clone/DAY_THREE_README.md

 x- Be sure to export.
 x- Head over to App.js and `import` in our new `withAuthenticate` Higher Order Component.

-- Set a new const called `ComponentFromWithAuthenticate`, and set it's value to the HOC invoked, with `PostsPage` passed in.
+x- Set a new const called `ComponentFromWithAuthenticate`, and set it's value to the HOC invoked, with `PostsPage` passed in.
 - Inside `App`, you should now render `ComponentFromWithAuthenticate` in place of `PostsPage`.
 - If this worked correctly, then everything should render as it used to.
 - `withAuthenticate` will look a lot like this when you're done setting it up.